By Jessica Madrazo, Hubport Group

 Reality # 1:Time

 16 hour straight operations.
-While you and your on site staff are sleeping, your outsource staff are continuing the development of your work.
-Setting the scene as a US and Philippine contract, there is an approximate 12 hour difference.
-Since most outsourcing firms duties start at 6 am, they come in for work by the time that you’re on your way out.
+While you and your on site staff are sleeping, your outsourced staff are continuing the development of your work.
+Setting the scene as a US and Philippine contract, there is an approximate difference of 12 to 15 hours (if you’re on EST) and 15 hours (if you’re on PST).
+Since most outsourcing firms’ operations start at 6 am, they come in for work by the time that you’re on your way out.

 Reality # 2: Still Time